gutierrez14/car-data-analysis/README.md

 # Car Data Analysis

 ## Project Description
-This project explores what factors influence a car’s resale value, fuel efficiency, and overall performance using a real-world automotive dataset.
-I created it as a way to apply what I'm learning about Python, data analysis, and visualization, and to better understand how data can tell a story in the automotive space.
+This project explores what factors influence a car’s resale value, fuel efficiency, and overall performance.
+I created it to practice working with real-world data using Python, data analysis, and visualization, and to better understand how data can tell a story in the automotive space.

 ## Questions Explored
 1. What manufacturers have the highest resale value?
 2. What features are most correlated with resale value?
-3. What factors influence performance (Power Performance Factor)?
+3. What factors influence performance?
 4. Do heavier cars tend to have more horsepower?
 5. Which manufacturers offer the best fuel efficiency?
 6. Which cars balance fuel efficiency and resale value best?